dvsa/.github/README.md

 ```
 ## PHP Actions

-### php-security
+### php-security | php-library-security
-This action carries out scans of dependencies introduced by composer using SNYK tooling to help identify any vulnerabilities.
+These actions carry out scans of dependencies introduced by composer using SNYK tooling to help identify any vulnerabilities.
 This action should be run on push to main and pull requests and schedule.
 Note you can pass in a json string as an array of php versions to run against